wko27/blog/_daily/2019-10-05-Golu_Celebration.md

 * gas run
 * all the libraries closed by 7 pm
 * cleaned up bachata music collection
+* finished season 1 of Kakegurui
+* late night pickup for Jackie

 LEARNINGS:
 * the lore of Vishna, Rama, and Brahma